linuxyatra/vi_sed/all_vi_commands.md

 **Other Useful Commands**

-Most commands can be repeated n times by typing a number, n, before
+Most commands can be repeated n times by typing a number, n, before the command.

-the command.
 For example 10dd means delete 10 lines.

-.
-Repeat last command
+**Repeat last command**

-cw Change current word to a new word
+- cw Change current word to a new word

-r Replace one character at the cursor position
+- r Replace one character at the cursor position

-R Begin overstrike or replace mode � use ESC key to exit
+- R Begin overstrike or replace mode � use ESC key to exit

-:/ pattern Search forward for the pattern
+- :/ pattern Search forward for the pattern

-:? pattern Search backward for the pattern
+- :? pattern Search backward for the pattern

-n (used after either of the 2 search commands above to

-continue to find next occurrence of the pattern.
+- n (used after either of the 2 search commands above to continue to find next occurrence of the pattern.

-:g/pat1/s//pat2/g replace every occurrence of pattern1 (pat1) with
+- :g/pat1/s//pat2/g replace every occurrence of pattern1 (pat1) with pat2

-pat2

-Example :g/tIO/s//Ada.Text_IO/g

-This will find and replace tIO by Ada.text_IO everywhere in the file.
+  - Example :g/tIO/s//Ada.Text_IO/g This will find and replace tIO by Ada.text_IO everywhere in the file.

-:g/a/s// /g replace the letter a, by blank
+- :g/a/s// /g replace the letter a, by blank

-:g/a/s///g replace a by nothing

-note: Even this command be undone by u
+- :g/a/s///g replace a by nothing note: Even this command be undone by u

 Examples